DevMountain/ContinuumOld/README.md

 2. Request the user's permission to display notifications in the `AppDelegate` `didFinishLaunchingWithOptions` function.
     * note: Use the `requestAuthorization` function that is a part of `UNUserNotificationCenter`.
+3. Reigster the App to recieve push notifications `application.registerForRemoteNotifications()`

 ### Handle Received Push Notifications